20 Incredible Must-Read Books Like Downton Abbey For 2023

 The American Heiress

-Goodwin’s debut novel is about Cora Cash, an American Heiress on the hunt for a titled husband and a big estate.
+Goodwin’s debut novel about Cora Cash, an American Heiress on the hunt for a titled husband and a big estate.
 But once she gets everything she wished for, she needs to decide if it’s what she wants after all.

 When I first saw Downton Abbey, I had to look to see if this was the same Cora from the show.
 I thought for a brief moment that this book must have been a sort of prequel to the show.
+I was incorrect, but it is certainly the perfect book for Downton fans today.
+You can clearly see that Goodwin would go on to great things with this fantastic debut.

 Seven Days in May by Kim Izzo